The West Virginia Town Where Wireless Signals Are Illegal

 Shhh!
 The scientists are listening to space!

 The remote town is smack in the center of the National Radio Quiet Zone, a 13,000 square mile stretch of land designated by the FCC to protect two government radio telescopes from man-made interference.
 The rules, though, are most strict in Green Bank’s neck of the woods.
-So strict, actually, that a policeman roves the streets listening for verboten wireless signals.
+So strict, actually, that someone roves the streets listening for verboten wireless signals.

 It’s necessary, though.
 The town is home to the Green Bank Telescope, the largest steerable radio telescope in the world—and arguably our most powerful link to the cosmos.
 Scientists there listen to radio energy that has journeyed light years, unlocking secrets about how the stars and galaxies formed.
 A rogue radio signal could prevent potential discoveries, discoveries that could answer big questions about how the universe ticks.

-Green Bank, WV: A Visitors Guide
+Green Bank, West Virginia: A Visitors Guide

 First responders are the only residents allowed to use communication radios, although they’re limited to short-distance CB radios.
 If you get lost, one pay phone is there to rescue you—a pay phone, mind you, that people actually use.
 And you can search the web there, too, but you’ll have to get used to the grating ping of a dial-up modem again.
+(Although some homes have ethernet, it’s generally not worth it for companies to bring in anything faster.)

-Surprisingly, a ban on all things wireless hasn’t driven residents away—it’s actually drawn people all across the United States to settle down.
+Surprisingly, a ban on all things wireless hasn’t driven residents away; it’s actually drawn people all across the United States to settle down.
 Sufferers of electromagnetic hypersensitivity—a disease supposedly caused by wireless signals, but dismissed by the scientific community—have moved into the electronic dead space.